-His career in the private and public sectors at the highest levels has made him a valued advisor to decision makers confronted with achieving results in the face of challenges and resolving complex and nuanced matters.
+His career in the private and public sectors at the highest levels has made him a valued advisor and legal and regulatory strategist to decision makers confronted with achieving results in the face of challenges and resolving complex and nuanced matters.
 He embodies the highest standards for ethics and legal skills, and he is an effective advocate and a trusted counselor to his clients.

-Mr. Harla specializes in government and regulatory affairs and civil litigation.
-He practices in State and federal courts at the trial and appellate levels, including the New Jersey Supreme Court and the United States Court of Appeals for the Third Circuit.
+Mr. Harla specializes in government and regulatory affairs, civil litigation, and regulatory and public affairs consulting.
+He practices in State and federal courts at the trial and appellate levels, including the New Jersey Supreme Court where he has participated in dozens of precedential cases.
 He has represented clients in groundbreaking matters that have resulted in over 50 published opinions.
 Mr. Harla has also written numerous legislative enactments and Executive Orders.
-He has successfully guided a variety of corporate, public and individual clients through the intricacies of the legislative and administrative practice in Trenton.
+He has successfully guided a variety of corporate, public and individual clients through the intricacies of the legislative and administrative practice in Trenton in such areas as public utilities and energy, environmental regulation and permitting, government organization, insurance, consumer affairs, alcohol, gaming and other highly regulated industries, among other areas.
+He has represented clients before such investigatory agencies as the State Commission on Investigation, the State Comptroller and the State Legislature.
+He has been designated as Special Counsel for many State entities in complex matters, and was instrumental in the drafting of the study, legislation and the implementation of the merger of the New Jersey Turnpike and the Garden State Parkway authorities.

 Mr. Harla served as an aide to a Member of the State General Assembly, and as a Research Assistant in the Office of Legislative Services for the State Legislature.

-Appointed by the New Jersey Attorney General to the Governor's Study Commission on Discrimination in Public Contracts and Procurements (1989).
+Appointed by the New Jersey Attorney General to the Governor's Study Commission on Discrimination in Public Contracts and Procurements.
 Appointed by the Mayor to the Princeton Neighborhood Advisory Planning Committee (2014-2015).

 Mr. Harla has acted as a senior advisor to several New Jersey gubernatorial transitions for ethics, labor and matters of government organization, including the Governor's Office and the Attorney General's Office.